 SCHOOL AFFILIATION FEES AND SPORT COSTS

-An Affiliation fee for secondary school sport has been set by NSW Catholic Schools (NSWCS).
-This fee factors in all students in years 7 – 12 and is based on the August, 2019 census.
+An affiliation fee for all schools to access the sporting pathways is set by Catholic Schools NSW (CSNSW).
+This fee factors in all students in years 7 – 12 and assists in funding the delivery of the sport program.

 The levy is a means of financing the activities of NSW Combined Catholic Colleges (NSWCCC) which allows the access of our students and teachers into representative teams that compete at NSWCCC, NSW All Schools and Australian levels.